B-Eckert/Forbidden-Knowledge-Legends/README.md

 The legends team for the Cabal, Random Solo Party start and for the base functionality that this mod works off of!
 ## Compatability
-- You need Legends 18.1.1+ and MSU in order to run this mod.
-It may run on previous versions but this isn't guaranteed.
+- You need Legends 19.1+ and Modding Standard Utilities (MSU) in order to run the latest version of this mod.
 ## Features
 Forbidden Knowledge adds a pretty simple origin that lets you play as a random background with a few necromancy perks!
 When brothers die, they have a chance to come back as an undead, which is greatly heightened by taking the Brink of Death perk.
 It's more likely that they'll come back as a zombie, but sometimes they'll come back as a skeleton!
 Your necromancer can also teach others necromancy, though success is not guaranteed...
 ## Patchnotes